al-imam/al-imam/readme.md

   <img width="100%" src="https://capsule-render.vercel.app/api?type=waving&color=gradient&text=Hey,%20Imam%20here&height=150&section=header" alt="Hey, Imam here!" />
 </p>

 _*A web developer focused on React, TailwindCSS, TypeScript and Express.
 Excited to network and share insights on web development.
-Feel free to contact me if you need help building robust and efficient web applications, or want to discuss the latest trends!*_
+Feel free to contact me if you need help building robust and efficient web applications, or want to discuss the latest tech!*_

 - 🔭 I’m currently working on React.
 - 👯 I’m looking to collaborate on single page application.